MoonPoet/xaprb-src/content/blog/2008/11/20/an-alternative-to-the-mysql-query-analyzer.md

 </p>

 <p id="footnote2">
-  [2] The slave SQL thread's utilization is the amount of time it stays busy.
-This is different from measuring the queries the slave SQL thread executes.
+  [2] The replica SQL thread's utilization is the amount of time it stays busy.
+This is different from measuring the queries the replica SQL thread executes.
 The Percona patches can do both; MySQL Query Analyzer does neither, since replication doesn't go through a proxy.
-Both are extremely useful in <a href="http://www.mysqlperformanceblog.com/2008/10/08/three-ways-to-know-when-a-mysql-slave-is-about-to-start-lagging/">predicting and measuring a replication slave's workload</a>.
+Both are extremely useful in <a href="http://www.mysqlperformanceblog.com/2008/10/08/three-ways-to-know-when-a-mysql-slave-is-about-to-start-lagging/">predicting and measuring a replication replica's workload</a>.
 </p>

 <p id="footnote3">